You’ve built a great product that resonates with the market. Your customers are enthusiastic, and word of mouth is overwhelmingly positive.

 Instead of this inefficient process, Looker enables end users to query information on their own—without any understanding of programming or data—by translating their questions into SQL via LookML.
 LookML is a business logic layer that abstracts SQL queries, making it easier to define and maintain attributes and metrics.
 This not only enables end users to get the insight they need (and more), but also guarantees consistent and reliable calculations across users.

 Campus Logic is a customer that purchased Looker in late February of 2016 and went live with its product about 2 weeks later.
-Through Looker, CampusLogic powers their CampusMetrics service, a cloud-based student financial aid analytics platform.
+Through Looker, CampusLogic powers their CampusMetrics service, a cloud-based analytics platform for student financial aid.

 Urban Airship embeds Looker to enable their customers to uncover user-level insights about their mobile app audience.
 Urban Airship Insight combines performance dashboards, funnel reporting, cohort analysis, customer segmentation and ad-hoc exploration in Looker to help customers understand the "why" behind ROI.